North Carolina Personal Injury And Wrongful Death Attorneys

 Because of the contributory negligence rule, injured claimants must demonstrate that they had no part in causing the accident to secure compensation.
 You will need experienced legal representation in your corner.

 Property owners and managers have a duty to keep property open for use by others in a safe condition.
 If they cannot do so immediately, they must clearly warn those they expect to be on their property of potential dangers.
-If they do not, they could be held responsible to pay compensation.
+If they do not, they could be held responsible for paying compensation.

 Evaluating All Potential Compensation In Your Claim